-(b) Lease Agreement with Clark Development Corporation
+(a) Lease Agreement with Clark Development Corporation

-The Company leases a land it presently occupies in Clarkfield, Pampanga from Clark Development Corporation for a period of twenty-five years up to July 10, 2020.
-Pending resolution of certain terms in the contract the Company recognizes rent expense on a year to year basis.
+The Company leases a land it presently occupies in Clarkfield, Pampanga from Clark Development Corporation.
+The lease agreement expired on July 10, 2020.
+Pending resolution of certain terms in the contract, the Company recognized rent expense on a year to year basis up to August 2023.